hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

 ## Testing the API

-Once the deployments have completed lets test our api and see if its working.
+Once the deployments have completed, test the API to see if it's working.
 To do that we need to know the URL of the load balancer.

-To find this, Lets look at some new hamlet commands which give us details on our occurrences.
-We've been talking about components and subcomponents, occurrences are the individual instances of components and subcomponents.
+To find this, we'll look at some new hamlet commands which give us details on our occurrences.
+We discussed components and subcomponents earlier; occurrences are the individual instances of components and subcomponents.
 The occurrence represents a collection of resources which are deployed as a specific function.
-They are what hamlet uses as the key representation of our deployments.
+Occurrences are what hamlet uses as the key representation of our deployments.

-So first up lets see what occurrences exist in our solution
+So first up let's see what occurrences exist in our solution.

 ```bash
 hamlet --account acct01 component list-occurrences